-2:1 in any discipline, with social science background and/or work experience in the social policy field advantageous but not essential.
+A 2:1 degree or equivalent in any discipline, with social science background and/or work experience in the social policy field advantageous.

 Months of entry

 This programme combines advanced training in research methods with hands-on experience of social policy research.